SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 <h3 id="api">Is there an API?</h3>

 Not right now.
-The Swift Package Index is in a period of rapid development right now and we'd like the flexibility to change things around at this stage in the project's life.
+The Swift Package Index is in a period of rapid development right now, and we'd like the flexibility to change things around at this stage in the project's life.
 It's on the list for the future though!

 ---

 <h3 id="missing-versions">Why are package versions missing?</h3>

 Package releases must use git tags that are *fully qualified* [semantic versions](https://semver.org).
-For example, `2.6.0` is a valid semantic version number and `2.6` is not.
+For example, `2.6.0` is a valid semantic version number, and `2.6` is not.

 A good way to check what the latest semantic version release of a package is is to add it to a project in Xcode.
 By default, Xcode will show the latest semantic version when adding the package to a project.
-The number you see on this site should match the version Xcode sees.
-If you are seeing something different please [raise an issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose)!
+The number you see on this site should match the version Xcode shows when adding the package.
+If you see something different, please [raise an issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose)!

 <picture>
   <source srcset="/images/add-package-in-xcode~dark.png" media="(prefers-color-scheme: dark)">